Classical and quantum cyclic redundancy check codes: Simulations

-We consider the code $[[35,7]]$ with our construction, that can correct burst errors of length $7$ and random errors of weight $3$ and the same code constructed in \cite{FHCCL2018} the can correct bursts of length $6$ and $3$ random errors.
+We used the $[[35,7]]$ code obtained from our construction, that can correct burst errors of length $7$ and random errors of weight $3$ and compared it to the $[[35,7]]$ code constructed in \cite{FHCCL2018} that can correct bursts of length $6$ and $3$ random errors.

-In Figure \ref{fig:ef1} is clear that the EF is improved when using the QBEC codes.
+In Figure \ref{fig:ef1} is clear that the entanglement fidelity is improved when using the quantum burst error-correcting codes.

 With Figure \ref{fig:ef2} and \ref{fig:ef3} we can see that when the correlation is $0$, the code performs the same as a standard code, but when the correlation is $0.5$, there is a constant distance between the entanglement fidelity curves.